 When was the last time you spent quality time away from your little darlings?
 Can’t remember?
 Then this article is for you.

 But we’re here to help.
-Here are seven ways to pay less for baby-sitting.
+Here are nine ways to pay less for babysitting.

 1. Make the most of on-site day care services

 Somewhere, someone has pressed the Caps Lock key and is getting ready to tell us how unethical it would be to take advantage of on-site babysitting services such as those offered at your local gym, book club or Bible study group.

 Back up there, bucko.
 I agree.

 On-site child care is there for a specific reason.
 For instance, at gyms it’s included in your membership fee so you can exercise, not so you can drop off your children five days a week.